Getting Started with TriSync Sports: Ten Aspects You Should Master for Baseball

 7. Pitcher Cycle Analysis — The Other Half of Every Props Equation

 Most bettors spend the majority of their analysis on hitters.
 TriSync Sports insists you flip that habit.
 A pitcher in a strong performance alignment, particularly a high Capacity cycle reading, correlates with deeper outings, better velocity maintenance, and sharper secondary pitch command.
 The inverse is equally true.
+TriSync's predictive Player Performance Cycles graph, gives you a full cycle dashboard for every pitcher, including their Composite score, and individual cycle positions for Capacity, Competitiveness, and Cognitive metrics.
+Just above the graph on each player's page, there is an opposing pitcher link to review his cycles as well.

-How to use it: A starter with an Aligned profile, and a TriSync Rating of 5.55+ facing a lineup with multiple players in cycle lows is one of the most powerful configurations the platform can identify.
+How to use it: A starter with an Aligned profile, and a Composite score of 5.55+ facing a lineup with multiple players in cycle lows is one of the most powerful configurations the platform can identify.
 Consider the strikeout prop Over, the innings pitched Over, and the team total Under, all at once when this alignment appears.
 Be wary of betting on batters versus these pitchers, even when the batter is in an Excellent performance window.

 9. Injury Recovery Cycle Mapping — The Hidden Edge